 Shower and Fabric-Conditioning Systems.
 Paper machine fabrics convey the paper web through the forming, pressing and drying sections of the paper machine.
 The average paper machine has between three and 12 fabrics.
 These fabrics can easily become contaminated with fiber, fillers, pitch and dirt that can have a detrimental effect on paper machine performance and paper quality.
 Our shower and fabric-conditioning systems assist in the removal of these contaminants.
 We design and build shower systems that clean the fabrics with oscillating showers using both high pressure water and lower pressure water together with chemical additives.
-We design our showers to clean the fabrics using a minimum amount of water, thereby reducing fresh water usage.
-There are generally between 10 and 30 showers used on a paper machine.
+We design our showers to clean the fabrics using a minimum amount of and 30 showers used on a paper machine.
 Our showers range in price from \$5,000 for a stationary low pressure shower to \$60,000 for a sophisticated single nozzle ultra-high pressure traversing shower.
 We also design and manufacture vacuum augmented dewatering boxes for removing shower water and contaminants from the fabrics.
 Our dewatering boxes range in price from \$6,000 to \$40,000.